Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 ![Welcome](assets/images/readme-images/welcomerules.png)

-- In this section the user get welcomed and can read about the quiz rules.
+- In this section the user get welcomed and can read the rules for the quiz.
 - Under the rules, the user can click on the start button to start the quiz.

 ### Quiz area